karlrado/autoortho/docs/performance.md

 **Note:** Queue wait time (when other tiles are being processed first) does NOT count against the budget.
 This ensures fair time allocation even when many tiles are requested simultaneously.

 **Note:** Each tile covers a large geographic area (approximately 1 square degree of latitude/longitude at zoom 16).
 Higher budgets allow more time for all chunks to download and process.

+**Note:** The effectiveness of this setting will also depend on your configured max zoom level.
+Higher zoom levels with lower budget times will result in faster loading but lots of missing tiles.

 ---